Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-8-2-ASCWG25_Quals.md

 ### Solution Guide

-Nightmare is recognized as `data`; file utility can’t find out its arch.
+Nightmare is recognised as `data`; the file utility can’t find out its arch.

-That’s logic as the file supposed to be retrieved from memory dump after DF investigation and the file is corrupted.
+That’s logic, as the file is supposed to be retrieved from a memory dump after DF investigation, and the file is corrupted.

 The only way to deal with the file is static analysis.

 Again, I will choose IDA to disassemble the file.
-On examining strings there are 2 useful strings, first one “DOS mode.\r\r\n$” which means this can be executable windows binary, second one “IsDebuggerPresent” which can lead to main function.
+On examining strings, there are 2 useful strings, the first one “DOS mode.\r\r\n$” which means this can be an executable Windows binary, the second one “IsDebuggerPresent” which can lead to the main function.

-Trying to trace the file, there is no imports, exports or cross-references so no solution except manually examining each function.
+Trying to trace the file, there are no imports, exports or cross-references, so no solution except manually examining each function.

-Spending enough time analyzing the code you will find that only 10 ~ 15 function is important.
-On analyzing the file a skillful reverse engineer and experienced malware analysts would recognize that the file is performing some form of API Hashing.
-At this point, you remember the flag format `{IP:Port_FilePath}` so you think that you need to resolve all Hashes in the file and determine which API is useful for your case.
+Spending enough time analysing the code, you will find that only 10 ~ 15 functions are important.
+On analysing the file, a skilful reverse engineer and experienced malware analyst would recognise that the file is performing some form of API Hashing.
+At this point, you remember the flag format `{IP: Port_FilePath}`, so you think that you need to resolve all Hashes in the file and determine which API is useful for your case.

-The first trick is that you need to reimplement the whole resolution function as the algorithm is not reversible.
-The second one is that you must encrypt all APIs At `C:\Windows\System32` directory as you can’t just try to traverse the PEB and find the loaded module, this way will not give you any network API hash.
+The first trick is that you need to reimplement the whole resolution function, as the algorithm is not reversible.
+The second one is that you must encrypt all APIs in the `C:\Windows\System32` directory, as you can’t just try to traverse the PEB and find the loaded module; this way will not give you any network API hash.

 The final stage is just to locate the target hashes: